onflow/crypto/README.md

 ## Build

-Building your project with Flow crypto requires using cgo to compile the C code underneath.
+Building your project with Flow crypto and enabling all the supported algorithms requires using cgo to compile the C code underneath.
 If cgo isn't enabled by default, the `GCO_ENABLED` environment variable should be set to `1`.
+It is also possible to build without cgo (`CGO_ENABLED=0`) but this would disable some algorithms (the ones related to BLS).

+### Build with cgo

+Building with cgo is required to support all the algorithms including the algorithms based on the BLS12-381 curve.
+Refer to #Algorithms for the list of all algorithms.

 If the test or target application crashes with a "Caught SIGILL" exception, rebuild with `CGO_CFLAGS` set to `"-O2 -D__BLST_PORTABLE__"` to disable non-portable code.
 The runtime error can happen if the CPU doesn't support certain instructions.
 Building with this flag results in a slower performance, it is therefore recommended to not use it when possible for an optimal performance.